-Ellie Moon is an actor, playwright and screenwriter.
+Ellie Moon is an actor, a playwright and a screenwriter.

 Ellie is a Dora nominated actor and has appeared in stage productions in Canada with Soulpepper Theatre Company, Crow’s Theatre, the Segal Centre, Nightwood Theatre, and Thousand Islands Playhouse.
 Ellie’s UK stage credits include roles at The Bush Theatre and the Tristan Bates Theatre, off-West end.
-Her recent onscreen credits include the upcoming series The Lost Symbol, based on the book by Dan Brown, and Adult Adoption, Ellie’s first feature film (written/starring), which has been acquired for distribution in North America by levelFILM.
+Her recent onscreen acting credits include Murdoch Mysteries, Dan Brown’s The Lost Symbol, and Adult Adoption, Ellie’s first feature film (written/starring), which was acquired for distribution in Canada by levelFILM.

 Ellie’s playwrighting debut, Asking For It, premiered as both Crow’s and Nightwood’s 2017-18 season opener.
 It was named one of both Intermission Magazine and NOW Magazine’s “Top 10 Theatre Productions of 2017” and called, “a questing work of art”, “a bracing pleasure…sly, intelligent” (The Globe & Mail) “riveting…essential viewing” (NOW), and “an incredible accomplishment…vital theatre” (Intermission).
 Asking For It received a UK premiere at The Corbett, and productions at Thousand Islands Playhouse, and in Banff.